 There are more than 2,400 artworks in the Raymond Jonson Collection.
 The largest and most significant portion is composed of 600 paintings and drawings by Raymond Jonson selected by the artist in 1978 as most representative of his 65 year career.
 Other artists in the collection include Agnes Martin, Elaine DeKooning, Richard Diebenkorn, Josef Albers and members of the Transcendental Painting Group (1938-1942), co-founded by Jonson and Taos painter Emil Bisttram.
 A student collection consists of artworks by many of Jonson’s students during his 20 year tenure as professor of art (1934-1954).

 The University of New Mexico Art Museum holds the copyright to all of Raymond Jonson’s works.
 The museum’s archival holdings include an extensive group of letters, articles, photographs, and other documents by and about Jonson, the Chicago Little Theatre, and the Transcendental Painting Group.

 The Enyeart/Malone Library comprises a significant collection of twentieth-century monographs and other books related to photography and photographic history, many of which are rare signed first editions.
 The Archive contains materials from James Enyeart’s long professional career as an arts administrator at the George Eastman House and Center for Creative Photography, among other appointments.

 These materials include exhibition records, correspondence between photographers and other artists, audio, video tapes, and other media files that profile artists’ lives.
 It also includes original research, correspondence, and manuscript drafts from Roxanne Malone’s career at the College of Santa Fe and other institutions.
-For more detailed information on the contents of the library and archives, links to their finding aids are provided below.

 The library/archive is open by appointment only.
 Please contact Heather Kline, 505.277.2953 or firstname.lastname@example.org, to schedule an appointment.